-Gunny Scarfo is Executive Strategy Director at Wire Stone, working on clients such as eBay, PayPal and the GMAT Exam.
-Previously he was managing director of Allentium, a boutique digital agency with clients including the White House, congressional leadership of both parties, and hedge funds managing $1B in assets.
-Gunny also worked on Wall Street for three years as head of marketing for the Abernathy Group.
+Gunny Scarfo is the head of strategy at VICE’s digital agency, Carrot, which works with companies such as Netflix, Adult Swim and Unilever.
+Previously he was head of strategy at Tenthwave and managing director at Allentium, and he spent three years on Wall Street as head of marketing for the Abernathy Group.
 A graduate of Columbia University, Gunny has lived in New York City for over twenty years.
-He has recently developed a strange passion for Italian soccer.
-Strangers should feel free to talk to him about Brooklyn, bourbon, Brazilian jiu-jitsu, old cinema, historic ad campaigns, being a dating coach, and bad TV.
+He’s an AS Roma fan.
+Strangers should feel free to talk to him about Brooklyn, bourbon, Brazilian jiu-jitsu, old cinema, being a dating coach, and bad TV.
 He lives in Bay Ridge.

 Modesto “Flako” Jimenez is a Dominican-born actor, writer and arts educator raised in Brooklyn.
 He is the author of the poetry collection Oye, Para Mi Querido Brooklyn (Listen, For My Dear Brooklyn) and has performed on stage with the Wooster Group and Repertorio Español in New York.
 He starred in the lead role in Alexandra Collier’s Take Me Home, an immersive theater piece set inside a cab (which he drove), garnering rave reviews from the New York Times, the New Yorker and Time Out New York.
 Jimenez is the founder and executive director of Oye Group, an eclectic artist collective presenting annual showcases of new work in theater, dance, poetry and film that spark dialogues on critical issues of immigration, economics and urban survival.